Polly Thayer Starr: Education

-After many years’ apprehension as to how marriage would affect her artistic impetus, Thayer married Donald C. Starr, attorney, sportsman, musician and yachtsman, in Genoa in 1933, when he was midway on a voyage around the world with six friends in his schooner 'Pilgrim'.
-She herself did not take to sailing, and a few years later, when after two weeks on the water she asked to be put ashore at Old Lyme, Connecticut, she saw the land as she had never seen it before.
-She began a series of landscape paintings which were characterized by D. Rhodes Johnson as “the work of a folk artist with technical training...It has the freshness of the conception of a primitive, but is never out of drawing.”
-The portrait of May Sarton, done around the same time, evinces a different aspect of this new freedom of expression, as Thayer found herself experimenting with portraiture in a world not constrained by tonal values.
+She began a series of landscape paintings which were characterized by D. Rhodes Johnson as "the work of a folk artist with technical training...It has the freshness of the conception of a primitive, but is never out of drawing".
+The 1936 portrait of May Sarton in the Harvard Art Museums, evinces a different aspect of this new freedom of expression, as Thayer found herself experimenting with portraiture unconstrained by tonal values.